fillmula/jsonclasses-docs/docs/api-doucumentation/types-modifiers.md

     time: date = types.date.tobomon.required
 ```
 #### toboyear
-Transform datetime or date into the beginning of the year
+Transform datetime or date to the beginning of the year
 #### Example
 ```python
 @jsonclass